alok87/go-patterns/README.md

 # Design Patterns for Go

-Design patterns in Go.
-Motive is to keep the examples as close to real world problems when possible.
-Suggestions and reviews are welcome.
+Design patterns for Go.

+Patters have `Summary`, `Example` and `Benefit` section present as comments.
+The focus is to bring out the **benefit** of the pattern with a simple real world example.

 ## Categorization:
 - Creational: Concerns with the process of object creation.